Rc-W024/VitalSense2024/README.md

 Vital Signals Database - *acquired by CommSensLab (Dept. of Signal Theory and Communications)* (Internal experimental data)

 > [!TIP]
-> A new mmWave radar vital signals dataset comprising 24 subjects will be released.
+> A new mmWave radar vital signals [DATASET]() comprising 24 subjects has been released!
+> An associated paper describing the dataset will be published soon.

 ### Sample data
 Several sets of sample vital signal data in the `data` are used for testing, familiarization and studying of the algorithm.